7 Ways a Breathalyzer Can Be Wrong

 If you blow into a breathalyzer and it shows alcohol in your body, don’t panic.
 These machines aren’t as trustworthy as the police and prosecutors would have you believe.
 A lot can go wrong with these devices, making the results inaccurate and unreliable for court.

 But fighting breath test results regarding a Tampa DUI takes knowledge and skill.
 You can’t expect to do it yourself.
-Instead, call Brett Metcalf, Criminal Defense Attorney, P.A. at (813) 258-4800, or use the online form to schedule a free consultation.
+Instead, call Metcalf Falls, Criminal Defense Attorneys, P.A. at (813) 258-4800, or use the online form to schedule a free consultation.

 Different Types of Breath Tests